FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #9
-As a user I want to be able to create a post for a talk so that other users can see post and attend the talk
+As a user I want to be able to create a post for a talk so that other users can see the post and attend the talk

 ### User interface mock-up
 ![create_conference](./docs/create_conference_mockup.png)